saferpay/sndbx/texts/twint.md

 ### Redirect to Shop

-Once this process is done, the user gets redirected towards oneof the previously defined ReturnUrls, depending on the outcome.
+Once this process is done, the user gets redirected towards one of the previously defined ReturnUrls, depending on the outcome.

 ### Alias Assert Insert Request

-The merchant system then needs to execute the <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Alias_Insert">Alias Assert Insert Request</a>, in order to gather the alias and other important payment means details.
+The merchant system then needs to execute the <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Alias_Insert">Alias Assert Insert Request</a>, in order to gather the alias and other important payment mean details.

 #### Example
 ```json